oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 - Enable SQL Firewall in Data Safe
 - Create a SQL collection for APP_USER
-- Run SQL statements as APP_USER on the target database to generate an allow-list
 - Deploy the SQL Firewall policy for APP_USER
 - Test the SQL Firewall policy
 - Add a SQL statement from the violation log to the allow-list